Oxen-AI/oxen-release/Tabular.md

 ## oxen df

-Oxen has a convenient `df` command to deal with tabular data.
+Oxen has a convenient `df` (short for "DataFrame") command to deal with tabular data.
 This example data has 10,000 rows and 6 columns of bounding boxes around cats or dogs.
 The shape hint at the top of the output can be useful for making sure you are transforming the data correctly.

 ```bash
 $ oxen df annotations/data.csv